sharoon7171/historyguard-pro/README.md

 ## 🛡️ What is HistoryGuard Pro?

-HistoryGuard Pro is an advanced browser history management tool that operates on two powerful levels:
+HistoryGuard Pro is an advanced browser history management Chrome extension that operates on two powerful levels:

 ### **Privacy Protection Mode**
 - **Blocks NEW history entries** when enabled